 Syndication refers to how your listeners get new episodes of your podcast show.
 Before going into how to syndicate, you must get a good podcast host and valid RSS feed.
 It is also advisable to have at least two episodes before syndicating.

-If all is in order, you need to get your podcast episodes on iTunes and Google Play.
+If all is in order, you need to get your podcast episodes on iTunes and Spotify.
 If your B2B podcast makes the New and Noteworthy section in iTunes, you are onto something.
-Other directories to put your episodes on include Spotify and Pandora.
+Other directories to put your episodes on include Google Play and Pandora.

 Registering your podcast episode with a paid directory is worth trying.
 The listener statistics are different on paid directories, but vary with each podcast show.
 The top three paid directories to check up on are ACAST, SoundCloud, and AudioBoom.

-Most importantly, encourage listeners to leave a comment on the episode.
-Comments go a long way toward increasing the ratings of your podcasts.
+Most importantly, encourage listeners to leave a rating and review on the episode.
+Ratings and reviews go a long way toward increasing the performance of your podcasts.

 4. Email Marketing